Asynchronous Video Interviews change Flexible Shift Hiring

 Design Principles And Best Practices

 • Keep it short.
 Aim for three to five questions and under eight minutes of total response time.
-Short tasks fit into candidates' breaks or commutes and drive higher completion rates.
+Short tasks fit into candidates' breaks or commutes, driving higher completion rates.

 Choosing The Right Video Interview Software